REALWorld Law

 • Sale of shares in a corporate vehicle

-Portuguese taxation on the capital gains of non-residents arising from the disposal of shares in a Portuguese-based property company applies as follows:
+Capital gains of non-residents arising from the disposal of shares in a Portuguese-based property company should be subject, as a rule, to a IRC rate of 25%.

 Certain domestic exemptions from Portuguese capital gains tax on the sale of shares by non-Portuguese-resident individuals or entities are available.
 However, these do not apply to the disposal of shares in Portuguese-resident companies where more than 50% of the company's assets consist of immovable property located in Portugal, or of shares in holding companies in which an affiliated or controlled company holds more than 50% of its assets in immovable property located in Portugal.
 Indirect transfer of shares may also be subject to capital gains tax in Portugal.